digiscot/digiscot-website/pages/onedigital/participants.md

 ![One Digital training](/images/onedigital/rsz_nltraining.jpg)

+#### Training Courses

 We also run training and are interested in hearing from organisations who feel they would benefit from a session for their staff.

-#### We offer two courses and the focus of these is outlined below:
+We offer two courses and the focus of these is outlined below:

 <div class="panel panel-default">